The Zoological Research Museum Alexander Koenig

-The Opisthobranchia are known as beautiful sea slugs, having evolved from shell bearing Prosobranchia.
+The Opisthobranchia are beautiful and diverse sea slugs having evolved from shell bearing Prosobranchia.
 About 5000 to 6000 species are known worldwide.
-They live in all kind of habitats, from the intertidal to the deep sea, from the polar regions to the tropical reefs.
+They live in all kind of marine habitats, from the intertidal to the deep sea, from the polar regions to the tropical reefs.

 Some species do not exceed a length of 5 mm, the largest can grow up to one meter.
 Many of them are specialists on certain food species.
 Some groups have specialized on algae, others on poriferans or corals.
 Some taxa are rather rapacious and a few even prefer to prey on congeners.

-The Opisthobranchia are quite famous for many unique biological phenomena, as there are the defensive strategies by using highly toxic chemicals from their food, or by incorporating the stinging cells of cnidarian prey and using them against possible predators.
+The Opisthobranchia are quite famous for many unique biological phenomena, such as the defensive strategies of using highly toxic chemicals from their food or incorporating the stinging cells of cnidarian prey and using them against possible predators.
 Some of the opisthobranchs are so toxic, that they are mimicked by other invertebrates.

 Another unique character for a certain group is the possibility to incorporate chloroplasts from their algal food and to use these as metabolite suppliers.
 Less spectacular, but nevertheless very interesting is the symbiotic relationship of certain groups with unicellular algae from corals.

-The major aim of our projects is the understanding of evolution of the relevant taxa within the Opisthobranchia – the latter not being monophyletic anymore according to latest studies.
+The major aim of our projects is to understand the evolution of the relevant taxa within the Opisthobranchia – the latter not being considered monophyletic anymore according to latest studies.

 Also, the uptake of secondary metabolites from food might have enhanced radiation.
-Therefore, together with Prof. Dr. G. König (Pharmaceutical Biology, Bonn), we investigate secondary metabolites from the slugs and the prey.
+Therefore, together with Prof. Dr. G. König (Pharmaceutical Biology, University of Bonn), we investigate secondary metabolites from the slugs and their prey.

-The incorporation of cnidocysts from cnidarian prey is also assumed to be a key character for the evolution of the nudibranch group Aeolidoidea.
-We investigate these by histology of the slugs as well as of prey organisms and analysed maturation processes of cnidocysts within the slug (cooperation with Dr. Ulf Bickmeyer, Alfred-Wegener-Institut, Bremerhaven).
+In addition, the incorporation of cnidocysts from cnidarian prey is assumed to be a key character for the evolution of the nudibranch group Aeolidoidea.
+We investigate this hypothesis by using histology of the sea slugs as well as of prey organisms and analyse maturation processes of cnidocysts within the slug (cooperation with Dr. Ulf Bickmeyer, Alfred-Wegener-Institut, Bremerhaven).